Jamaril24/Journal-201/README.md

 Number literal-a literal number in javascript.

 Function-fundamental building blocks, similar to a procedure—a set of statements that performs a task or calculates a value, but for a procedure to qualify as a function, it should take some input and return an output where there is some obvious relationship between the input and the output.

+Operators- operators are constructs defined within programming languages which behave generally like functions, but which differ syntactically or semantically

+Logical Operators- A symbol or word that connects to expressions.

+Arithmetic Operators- operators that perform: Addition, Subtraction, Multiplication, Division, Exponentiation, Modulus (returned remainder of division)